← Back to 史記

 西 使 使

 In the twenty-third year, King Xiang then gathered troops from the east lands, obtaining more than one hundred thousand.
 He again took to the west the fifteen cities Qin had taken along our Jiang River to make a commandery and resisted Qin.
-In the twenty-seventh year, he sent thirty thousand people to help the three Jin attack Yan.
-He again made peace with Qin and entered the crown prince as hostage in Qin.
-Chu sent the left follower to attend the crown prince in Qin.
+In the twenty-seventh year, he sent thirty thousand men to help the Three Jin attack Yan.
+He again made peace with Qin and sent the crown prince into Qin as a hostage.
+Chu sent the left attendant to accompany the crown prince in Qin.

 94